-An anti-adhesive technology that prevents the formation of blood clots and biofilms on a wide range of different medical surfaces using coating materials already approved for medical applications
+An anti-adhesive technology that prevents the accumulation of blood and biofilms on a wide range of medical surfaces

 Every device implanted in the body or in contact with flowing blood faces two critical challenges that can threaten the life of the patient it is meant to help: blood clotting and bacterial infection.
 To confront this challenge, Wyss Institute researchers created a super-repellent, Thin Layer Perfluorocarbon (TLP) coating specifically designed to prevent clot formation and biofilm formation when adhered to existing medical devices.
 The coating consists of a chemically inert perfluorocarbon material that is already approved by the Food and Drug Administration (FDA) for applications such as liquid ventilation, blood substitution, eye surgery, and more.

 Inspired by the Wyss’s Slippery Liquid-Infused Porous Surfaces (SLIPS) coating technology that creates omniphobic slippery surfaces by infiltrating porous or roughened surfaces with liquid, another Wyss team developed a two-step process that can render existing medical-grade smooth surfaces broadly repellent.
 First a thin layer of perfluorocarbon is chemically bound and tethered to the surface of materials ranging from plastic to glass and metal, and then is coated with a mobile thin layer of liquid perfluorocarbon, that already has been used in FDA-approved medical devices, to create a super-repellent TLP coating.